Helen Dryden: Costume design

-In addition to her prolific career as an illustrator, in 1914 Dryden launched a successful career as a costume designer.
-She designed scenery and costumes for the musical comedy Watch Your Step, followed by designs for several other stage plays including Clair de Lune, the fanciful drama based loosely on a Victor Hugo romance.
+In addition to her prolific career as an illustrator, in 1914, Dryden launched a successful career as a costume designer.
+She designed scenery and costumes for the musical comedy Watch Your Step, followed by designs for several other stage plays, including Clair de Lune, the fanciful drama based loosely on a Victor Hugo romance.
 Although the play starred Lionel and Ethel Barrymore, Helen Dryden's costume designs were generally given equal credit for the play's success.

 Industrial design

-Following the 1925 Paris Exposition Internationale des Arts Décoratifs et Industriels Modernes, Dryden turned her attention to industrial design, producing a number of designs for tableware, lamps, and other housewares, for the Revere Corporation.
-She had a highly paid job with the Dura Company until the stock market crash of 1929, at which point she was replaced by George W. Walker.
+Following the 1925 Paris Exposition Internationale des Arts Décoratifs et Industriels Modernes, Dryden turned her attention to industrial design, producing many designs for tableware, lamps, and other housewares for the Revere Corporation.
+She had a highly paid job with the Dura Company until the stock market crash of 1929.
+At this point, she was replaced by George W. Walker.
 It seems Dryden never fully recovered from this blow.
-According to Christopher Gray, "The 1925 census recorded her living at 9 East 10th Street with her 25-year-old Philippine-born cook and butler, Ricardo Lampitok."
+Christopher Gray wrote, "The 1925 census recorded her living at 9 East 10th Street with her 25-year-old Philippine-born cook and butler, Ricardo Lampitok."